code2dipi/frontend-bysykkel-info/bysykkel-app/README.md

 - Clone or download the project from https://github.com/code2dipi/frontend-bysykkel-info.git

-# Before run the project , it need to have installed Nodejs in your local machine and following dependency listed in package.json
+# Before run the project , it need to have installed Nodejs in your local machine and following dependencies listed in package.json
     ["axios": "^0.27.2",
     "semantic-ui-css": "^2.4.1",
     "semantic-ui-react": "^2.1.3"]